-Anxiety about retuning to the workplace has become a prominent mental health issue in the UK over the past month.
-Fear and uncertainty is normal when faced with change, but as the world slowly merges back into it’s pre-COVID state there are steps you can put in place to help you better cope with negative emotions.
+Anxiety about returning to the workplace has become a prominent mental health issue in the UK over the past month.
+Fear and uncertainty is normal when faced with change but as the world slowly merges back into it’s pre-COVID state there are steps you can put in place to help you better cope with negative emotions.

 Be kind to yourself

 It’s ok to feel uncertain and distressed.
 This is an incredibly challenging time for everyone.

 Many of us have had to adjust to a new normal, which has involved spending the majority of time in our homes and the idea of now returning to the workplace can provoke anxiety, as our brain is alerted to a new potential risk in front of us.
 So be kind to yourself and recognise that it is okay to feel like this.

 Don’t try to go from 1 to 100 on your first day back at work.
 You need to get used to a new routine once again, which can take some time to settle in.
 Keep things simple at first, so that you don’t become overwhelmed.
 As humans, we can find change difficult so you won’t be alone in dealing with anxiety about going back to work following on from lockdown.

 When people worry it is typically related to uncertainties or the unknown.
 Many people who are returning to the workplace are worried about catching coronavirus when they do so or spreading the virus amongst family and friends if they become infected at work.

 At this moment in time, many employers are carrying out risk assessments and taking clear steps to make sure workspaces are safe.
 So speak with your manager or employer and get as much information as you can about how the workspace will be adapted and how people will move around within it.

 Having all the appropriate information as well as answers to any questions you have can help to ease your worries about potential risks and dangers.